sdcampbell/sdcampbell.github.io/_posts/2020-09-02-Golang-Convert-CIDR-Address-To-Hosts.md

 published: true
 comments: true
 ---
 The following Golang code demonstrates how to take a network address string in CIDR format and return a slice of strings containing host addresses.
+Note that I found this code on the Golang Playground (I don't know specifically who to attribute it to) and edited it slightly and added my own comments so that I was sure to understand what the code was doing before posting it here for my notes.

 ```golang